 While more details will follow in the coming months, Boone said the program will be similar to drug summits held in neighboring Washington County communities.

 “We want to localize it more to the Belle Vernon area,” said Boone, who added that he has been in contact with Rostraver Township police, local magistrates, as well as BVA Drug Task Force chairman Jason Demko.

-“The biggest thing we want to do is bring up the middle school kids in the morning for a session and then have the high school kids in a separate session so we can get as many students as we can involved,” he said.
+“The biggest thing we want to do is bring up the middle school kids in the morning for a session and then have the high school kids in a separate session, so we can get as many students as we can involve,” he said.